segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 This `identify` event would merge the `mobile` property for this user with any other settings that were previously a part of that users settings field.

-### Tracking anonymous users
-By enabling the 'Track Anonymous' integration setting, you can track users for whom you have neither a email address nor user ID.
-When this setting is turned on and the integration receives a request without either field, we will generate an email address of the format `[Segment Anonymous ID]@placeholder.email` and send that to Iterable as the user's email address.
-When the user is identified and we receive another `identify` request with the same anonymous ID along with email address and/or `userId` we will send a request to Iterable to update the profile.

 ## Track

-When you call `track` with one of Segment’s sources, we’ll call Iterable’s [track API endpoint](https://api.iterable.com/api/docs#!/events/track_post_0), and send over the event properties as the data fields in the request.
+When you call `track` with one of Segment's sources, we'll call Iterable's [track API endpoint](https://api.iterable.com/api/docs#!/events/track_post_0), and send over the event properties as the data fields in the request.
 The name of the `track` event will show up as a Custom Event in Iterable, and will be available to trigger workflows, segment users, and view analytics.

 If a user does not already exist in Iterable, calling `track` for a user event will add that user into the system.
 You can track with either an `email` or userId (if a `userId` exists for that email).